 There are plenty of reasons to err on the side of caution when it comes to controlling blood pressure.
-High blood pressure is the No. 1 cause of strokes, which occur when a blood vessel to the brain is blocked by a clot or ruptures in a hemorrhage.
+For one thing, high blood pressure is the No. 1 cause of strokes, which occur when a blood vessel to the brain is blocked by a clot or ruptures in a hemorrhage.
 In addition to stroke risk, high blood pressure is thought to raise the risk for heart disease, kidney and eye diseases, aneurysms and dementia.

 Many people underestimate their risk: In May, researchers at Johns Hopkins Medicine published a study evaluating data from 6,800 people who considered themselves healthy and found that 10 percent showed evidence of heart disease.
 Another recent study concluded that the incidence of strokes has increased significantly among people 18 to 34 years old.
 In a 2011 paper, researchers noted an increase in stroke-related hospitalizations since mid-1990s.
 The uptick emerged across gender lines, but was most pronounced in young and middle-aged men.
 Stroke risk is especially high for African Americans, who are twice as likely as whites to experience a stroke and to die from one.
 After director John Singleton died of a stroke in April at 51, his family implored black men to get their blood pressure in check to protect themselves.